 Do you need to print in color, or just black and white?
 Do you want scanning, copying and faxing as well as printing?
 Do you wish to connect wirelessly, via an Ethernet cable, or by USB?
 How many sheets of paper will you want to load up at one time?
 What resolution do you need to print at (this is measured in dots per inch, aka dpi).
 Answer these questions, and it will soon become clear which is the best laser printer for you.

 Finally, you may notice that Epson, one of the biggest printer manufacturers, is absent from this list.
-That's because late last year, they announced they would be phasing out laser printers for sustainability reasons, arguing that the inkjet printers use less energy and materials overall.
-However, this view is far from ubiquitous and Epson's claims are disputed by other manufacturers.
+That's because it has phased out its manufacture of laser printers for sustainability reasons, arguing that its inkjet printers use less energy and materials overall.
+However, this view is far from universal, and Epson's claims are disputed by other manufacturers.

 Best laser printers in 2024